 Special subjects include:

-Spanish and German: Foreign language is taught throughout all the grades using story, song, rhyme and movement.
+Spanish: Foreign language is taught throughout all the grades using story, song, rhyme and movement.
 Students develop skills in grammar, reading and translation.

 Arts: Drama, painting, drawing, modeling, woodworking and movement deepen the students’ experience of the curriculum.
 Each class presents a dramatic performance each year.